Executive functions: Adolescence

 Many executive functions may begin in childhood and preadolescence, such as inhibitory control.
 Yet, it is during adolescence when the different brain systems become better integrated.
 At this time, youth implement executive functions, such as inhibitory control, more efficiently and effectively and improve throughout this time period.
 Just as inhibitory control emerges in childhood and improves over time, planning and goal-directed behavior also demonstrate an extended time course with ongoing growth over adolescence.
 Likewise, functions such as attentional control, with a potential spurt at age 15, along with working memory, continue developing at this stage.

+During adolescence, executive functions are undergoing major refinement as brain networks supporting cognitive control continue to mature.
+This developmental period is characterized by ongoing changes in the prefrontal cortex and its connections with subcortical regions involved in reward and emotion processing.
+As a result, adolescents often show improvements in working memory, inhibitory control, and cognitive flexibility, but these abilities may still be inconsistent, specifically when looking at emotionally charged or high-risk situations.

+The imbalances between more rapidly developing reward-related systems and still maturing cognitive control systems have been proposed to contribute to increased risk-taking and sensitivity to social and emotional influences during adolescence.
+This perspective showcases how executive function development is not linear but shaped by interactions between cognitive control and motivational processes.

 Adulthood

 The major change that occurs in the brain in adulthood is the constant myelination of neurons in the prefrontal cortex.
 At age 20–29, executive functioning skills are at their peak, which allows people of this age to participate in some of the most challenging mental tasks.
 These skills begin to decline in later adulthood.
 Working memory and spatial span are areas where decline is most readily noted.
 Cognitive flexibility has a late onset of impairment and does not usually start declining until around age 70 in normally functioning adults.
 Impaired executive functioning has been found to be the best predictor of functional decline in the elderly.

 Exercise, even at light intensity, significantly improves executive function with the strongest effects seen in children, adolescents, and individuals with ADHD.
 Low- to moderate-intensity exercise was particularly effective in enhancing these higher-order cognitive processes.

+Executive functions continue to change with age, with later adulthood generally associated with declines in cognitive control.
+These changes can make it more difficult to maintain attention, manage competing information, and respond efficiently to complex task demands.
+Multitasking performance also declines with increasing age, with older adults showing greater performance costs when completing multiple tasks simultaneously.